Modern monitoring at any scale

 Record automated browser tests, upload multi-step synthetic transactions of critical user workflows, and run at set intervals.

-Monitor all workforce productivity tools such as Salesforce, Zoom, and Slack.
+Monitor commonly used workforce productivity tools such as Salesforce, Zoom, Slack, and more.

 Maximize time-to-value with custom LM Professional Services engagement.